dmorse/pscf/doc/user-man/python.rst

 Python Tools
 *************

-The PSCF is distributed with a set of Python modules that can be used to simplify common data analysis and job preparation tasks.
+PSCF is distributed with a set of Python modules that can be used to simplify common data analysis and job preparation tasks.
 All of these modules are part of a Python package named pscf.
 These Python modules are located within the source code repository in a subdirectory named tools/python/pscf of the git repository directory (e.g., of pscf/git).